cj-wang/mean-start-2/README.md

 ## Build

 Run `npm run build` to build the project.
-The compiled server files will be stored in the `dist/` directory.
-The built Angular artifacts will be stored in the `dist/public/` directory.
+The compiled server files will be stored in the `dist/server/` directory.
+The built Angular artifacts will be stored in the `dist/client/` directory.

 ## Production server
-Run `npm run start:prod` to start in prod mode.
-The Nest server will serve the built Angular app as static pages.
+Run `npm run start:prod` to start the Nest server and it serves the built Angular app as static pages as well.
 Navigate to `http://localhost:3000/`.

 ## Running unit tests